5-Star Editorial Review—The Secret Sauce

 “The illustrations in this book are magnificent!
 This is a story about conquering fear and Rena’s success at doing just that!”—Thurl Jacobson, retired president, Oxford Learning Source

-Reviews—I Am Strong!
+5-Star Review—I Am Strong!
 I Am Smart!

 “The size of this little book belies the depth and sweep of its content.
 I received it as a much appreciated gift.
 Each page reaffirms the value of the reader and every other person as well.
 The concise, uplifting meditations also come with space for writing personal reflections.
 Irrespective of an individual's religion, the sage advice and upbeat ideas will leave the reader with hope and a positive path forward.”—Amazon review—Keith and Wendy